 If you have Google Maps on your phone, you can search for ‘Planet Costa Rica‘ and you can track your progress as you near the farm.

-Here is a printable bus schedule which includes the Cartago to Tucurrique route.
+We will send you a printable bus schedule for the Cartago to Tucurrique route.
 It includes detailed information on how to get to the farm (locations, times, etc.).
 The bus departure times are deemed accurate but are subject to change.
 It is always wise to verify bus departure times independently.

 If arriving late in the day, we recommend you stay your first night near the airport in Alajuela.
 We receive our work/stay guests no later than 7 pm.
 The trip can be difficult to navigate after dark, and the mountain range you need to cross is best left to daylight hours.
 There are a number of very inexpensive but clean hostels within a 10-15 minute cab ride.
 Orange taxis are located directly outside of the airport exit, but you prepay your ride at the taxi booth before you exit the airport.
 They will accept dollars and euros in addition to the local currency (the colon).
 There are also buses that run from the airport exit (you must walk out to the main road – not terribly far) that will take you downtown Alajuela.
 From the main square (park) of Alajuela, the hostels are just a few blocks away.